pepkit/divcfg/README.md

 Of course, you will also need to make sure that you have access to `singularity` command from the compute nodes; on some clusters, you may need to add a `module load singularity` (or some variation) to enable it.

 The `{SINGULARITY_ARGS}` variable comes just right after the `instance.start` command, and can be used to pass any command-line arguments to singularity.
-We use these, for example, to bind host disk paths into the container.
+We use these, for example, to bind host disk paths into the container. **It is critical that you explicitly bind any file systems with data necessary for the pipeline so the running container can see those files**.
 The [singularity documentation](https://singularity.lbl.gov/docs-mount#specifying-bind-paths) explains this, and you can find other arguments detailed there.
 Because this setting describes something about the computing environment (rather than an individual pipeline or sample), it makes most sense to put it in the `PEPENV` environment configuration file.
 The next section includes examples of how to use `singularity_args`.

 ## 4.2 Adding compute packages for container runs.